rgfindl/lambda-nginx-nodejs-proxy/README.md

 This package is mainly used to test the latency between an EC2 and Lambda.

 Why not use API Gateway?
-We load tested with API Gateway but the results were not great.
+We tried that as well.
+The results are below.
 At the time of testing API Gateway uses CloudFront (public url) which added latency.

 The results of the API Gateway + Lambda results are below, as are the results of the EC2 + Lambda load test.